-Best Psychology Summer Programs – 2024
+Best Psychology Summer Programs – 2026

 best psychology summer programs

+The brain is the most fascinating, complex, and mysterious organ in our bodies.
+It is working 24/7, controling our sensory processing, motor function, and emotions, and has billions of neurons and trillions of connections.
+As such, although it has been studied for decades, much is still unknown.
+Additionally, fields like psychology, neuroscience, and their myriad sub-disciplines aim to understand how the brain affects who we are and why we act the way we do.
 These fields are also incredibly extensive and ever-evolving, with new research being conducted all the time.
-Although practicing psychologists, psychiatrists, and neuroscientists need years of advanced training, majors in psychology and neuroscience can be put to good use in just about any career path, from marketing and business to education and healthcare.
-Hoping to explore the brain this summer?
+Although practicing psychologists, psychiatrists, and neuroscientists need years of advanced training, majoring in psychology or neuroscience can be useful in just about any career path, from marketing and business, to education and healthcare.
+Looking to explore the brain this summer?
 Kickstart your search process with the psychology summer programs for high school students featured below.

-For a full look at our searchable database of the best 2024 summer programs click the button below.
-Here, you will be able to sort summer programs by discipline and location and can view important data points such as tuition costs, deadlines, course listings, and more!
+Want a full look at our searchable database of the best 2026 summer programs?
+Click the button below to sort summer programs by discipline and location, and view important data points such as tuition costs, deadlines, course listings, and more!

-Search 2024 Best Summer Programs
+2026 Best Summer Programs

 1) Rice University Precollege Program

-• Cost: $1,495 per course
+• Cost: $1,795 per course

 2) Georgetown Pre-College Online Program

-• Location: Wellesley, MA
+• Location: Northfield, MN

 • Program Length: 3 weeks